Vectorworks/developer-scripting/Function Reference/Functions/CircularDim.md

 ## Description
 Procedure CircularDim creates a diameter or radial dimension in a VectorWorks document.

-Bit code values for dimension flags can be found in the [[VS:Function Reference Appendix#LinearDim|VectorScript Appendix]].
+Bit code values for dimension flags can be found in the [VectorScript Appendix](../Appendix/pages/Appendix%20E%20-%20Miscellaneous%20Selectors.md#lineardim).

 ![Circular Dimension](files/Circdim.gif)